 Our Structure & Approach

 Youth With A Mission (YWAM) international is a movement of separate legal entities with shared values operating in over 180 countries.
-YWAM is broad-structured with no centralised headquarters or funding.
+YWAM and has no centralised headquarters or funding.

 In keeping aligned with the worldview and the foundational values of the organisation, YWAM’s Christian ethos endeavours to create policies and procedures that cultivate a healthy organisation to care, connect, serve, and build within individuals and communities.